pywinauto/pywinauto/Readme.txt

 >>> app = Application.start("notepad.exe")
 >>> app.UntitledNotepad.TypeKeys("%FX")

-Installation in silent mode (Python 2.7, 3.1-3.5)
+Installation in silent mode (Python 2.7, 3.3+)
 ------------
- Just run "pip install pywinauto"
+ Just run "pip install -U pywinauto"

 Where to start
 --------------
+The Getting Started Guide: https://pywinauto.readthedocs.io/en/latest/getting_started.html It explains the core concept, how to choose appropriate backend, spy tool and many other things.

-Look at the examples provided in test_application.py There are examples in there to work with Notepad and MSPaint.
+Also there are examples in there to work with Notepad, MSPaint, WireShark, explorer.exe etc.

 Note: These examples currently only work on English.